Kim Yi-seol: Writing

-Kim Yi-seol's works depict the violence of the lives of the lowest members of society, questioning our own deception of a peaceful life that we have kept while keeping ourselves away from such violence.
-Particularly, she descriptively shows the experience of violence that is done to a woman's sex and body, displaying violence's cycle of how a victim of violence becomes the perpetrator, and then becomes the victim again.
-By doing this, she subtlety implies that violence is an important factor in the structure of society.
-Hwanyeong (환영 The Spector) depicts the process of how a woman turns to selling all her labor as well as her sex for family, through which the author shows how the capitalistic system of value exchange and the patriarchy have reduced women to sex, and how they have consistently supported the commercialization of women's bodies.
+Kim Yi-seol's works depict the violence of the lives of the lowest members of society.
+Particularly, she descriptively shows the experience of violence that is done to a woman's sex and body.
+Hwanyeong (환영 The Spector) depicts the process of how a woman turns to selling all her labor as well as her sex for family.

 In Kim Yi-seol's stories, the violence that is done to women's bodies is depicted through women who belong to the lowest level of society in Korea.
 The protagonists of Kim Yi-seol's stories are those who are exposed to the worst imaginable risks, and will be exposed to those risks, such as a female homeless person, a surrogate mother, an abandoned girl, a uterine cancer patient, a mentally handicapped woman, and a prostitute.
 By showing the violence that is being done on such people, Kim Yi-seol's stories depict how bad the ‘impoverishment of women’ has become since its progress after the IMF.